asheemsiwach08/homi_apis/README.md

 ### 3. Verify OTP
 **POST** `/otp/verify`

-Verify the OTP sent to a phone number.
+Verify the OTP sent to a phone number. **Note**: After successful verification, the OTP is marked as used in the database instead of being deleted, allowing for audit trails and analytics.

 **Request Body:**
 ```json